Pucker up!

 This is a fairly tart cranberry sauce, to complement the heavy, savory side dishes and turkey.
 Taste the cranberry sauce after it finishes cooking.
 If you prefer a little more sweetness, add a tablespoon or two more of sugar.

-One of the other gifts of this classic Thanksgiving recipe — besides its deliciousness — is that it can be made up to a week in advance.
+One of the other gifts of this classic Thanksgiving recipe — besides its deliciousness — is that it can be made up to a week in advance and stored in the refrigerator in an airtight container.
 Just pull the cranberry sauce from the fridge an hour or two before dinner, and serve at a cool room temperature.
 Garnish with a ribbon or two of fresh orange zest.

 Did you enjoy this chunky, easy cranberry sauce recipe?
-Share below!
+You’ll also like these other cranberry recipes:

 Ingredients